ViniR07/meals-mobile-app/README.md

 - Integrate the React Router for this improvement
 - Improve the responsive
 - Adjust the Meal Modal for best view
-- Improve the Mobile UX for selection for categories
+- Improve the Mobile UX for categories selection
 - Add sign up form and interface for log in